 History is clear on the fact that the Egyptians used cedarwood oil, clove oil, oil of cinnamon, nutmeg and myrrh to embalm their dead.

-Followed by the pharmaceutical industry being born in the 13th century.
+This was followed by the pharmaceutical industry being born in the 13th century.

-During the 15th century there grew a larger base of knowledge about the use of plants for essential oils and more plants were distilled to create new oils such as the frankincense, juniper, rose, sage and also rosemary.
+During the 15th century there grew a larger base of knowledge about the use of plants for essential oils and more plants were distilled to create new oils such as the frankincense, juniper, rose, sage and rosemary.

-The actual term, "essence" came from an alchemist named, Paracelsus.
+The actual term "essence" came from an alchemist named Paracelsus.

-He was later credited with coming up with the term, "aromatherapy" as he wrote an article titled: Aromathérapie: Les Huiles essentielles hormones végétales.
+He was later credited with coming up with the term "aromatherapy" as he wrote an article titled: Aromathérapie: Les Huiles essentielles hormones végétales.

-Much later the English version came into existence, and it is still in print today.
+Much later, the English version came into existence, and it is still in print today.

-The English version is titled: Gattefossé's Aromatherapy.
+The English version is titled Gattefossé's Aromatherapy.

 Advances continued to be made in aromatherapy in the 20th century by other well-known aromatherapists including Jean Valnet, Madam Marguerite Maury, and also Robert B. Tisserand.

-Other favorite books were written on Aromatherapy including, The Practice of Aromatherapy, and The Art of Aromatherapy, which was the first book on the subject to be printed in the English language.
+Other favorite books were written on Aromatherapy, including The Practice of Aromatherapy and The Art of Aromatherapy, which was the first book on the subject to be printed in the English language.

 The Founding Of Aromatherapy-Part III